 Have you ever experience fatigue in your fingers when playing or practicing?
 Of course you have.
-I'm not refering to the sore feeling you get AFTER you've practiced all night and day.
+I'm not referring to the sore feeling you get AFTER you've practiced all night and day.
 I'm talking about the inability to produce the notes you want due to lack of endurance and strength in your fingers.
 Or is that really the problem?
 Or is it something completely different?
-In this article I'm going to try and prove that strength and enduran...
-Continue reading ...
+In this article I'm going to try and prove that strength and endura...

 Multi String Gilbert Mayhem